rancher/rancher-docs/docs/api/workflows/tokens.md

 #### Updating a Token

-Only the metadata, the `spec.description` field, the `spec.ttl` field, and the `spec.enabled` can be updated.
+Only the metadata fields `spec.description`, `spec.ttl`, and `spec.enabled` can be updated.
 All other `spec` fields are immutable.
 Admins are able to extend the `spec.ttl` field, while regular users can only reduce the value.

-To edit a Token:
+An example `kubectl` command to edit a Token:

 ```sh
 kubectl edit tokens.ext.cattle.io token-zp786